sumanmukherjee03/practice-and-katas/k8s/CKA/26-authorization.README.md

 The mode of authorization is set on the kube-apiserver as an option at start.
 `--authorization-mode=AlwaysAllow`.
 The value is set to `AlwaysAllow` by default.

-You can set multiple modes too like `--authorization-mode=Node,RBAC,Webhook`.
+You can set multiple modes too, like `--authorization-mode=Node,RBAC,Webhook`.
 Authorization happens in the order in which it is specified when the kube-apiserver is started, ie Node -> RBAC -> Webhook .
 If a module denies the request, it asks the next module in order.
 As soon as a module allows a request, it breaks from the chain.